Welcome Back to the Lofte!

 RE-Making a Reservation

 Because of social distancing our seating capacity is lowered to 120 seats and some of our performances are oversold.
-You must call the box office by August 28 and tell us if you are planning to attend or not.
 We respect that not everyone is ready to come back, but if you are we want to make sure we have space for you.

 Click the button below to read the Lofte's COVID-19 Guidelines that must be maintained by patrons, volunteers, and staff before, during, and after your visit to the Lofte Community Theatre.